acamposuribe/brush/README.md

   - **Usage**:
     ```javascript
     // Set the brush color and draw a line
-    brush.stroke("red");
+    brush.strokeStyle("red");
     brush.line(15, 10, 200, 10);
     ```

 ---

-- `brush.flowLine(x, y, length, dir)`
+- `brush.stroke(x, y, length, dir)`
-  - **Description**: Draws a flow line that adheres to the currently selected vector field.
-Flow lines are defined by a starting point, length, and direction.
-They are useful for creating strokes that dynamically follow the flow of the vector field.
+  - **Description**: Draws a stroke that adheres to the currently selected vector field.
+Strokes are defined by a starting point, length, and direction.
+They are useful for creating lines that dynamically follow the flow of the vector field.
   - **Parameters**:
     - `x` (Number): The x-coordinate of the starting point.
     - `y` (Number): The y-coordinate of the starting point.